raspberrypilearning/club-mentoring/en/step_4.md

 4. If they still need help, ask a mentor

 For example:
-+ Look at what the most recent piece of code you added was.
-Was the code running without any errors before you added that in?
++ "Look at what the most recent piece of code you added was.
+Was the code running without any errors before you added that in?"
-+ If you search on Google "code to add a link in html" you should find what you are looking for.
++ "If you search on Google for 'code to add a link in HTML', you should find what you are looking for."
-+ Did you ask [name of another creator] what they did to get it to work?
-They are working on a similar project.
++ "Did you ask [name of another creator] how they got their code to work?
+They're working on a similar project."

 --- /collapse ---